Study unveils 14 possible I-65 and I-70 improvements within I-465 loop

 Those comments will help decide what solutions move forward and where they may geographically land.

-In addition to public comment, the form includes a concept map tool.
+In addition to public comment, the form includes an interactive concept map tool.

 “People can drag and drop the various concepts and kind of place them on a map where they think, ‘this might help here, this might make sense here,;” Garrett said.
 “So, an interactive tool that can be used on a desktop.”